It became a relatively easy warm-up for the two in the form of their respective semifinals in the ATP tournament in Cincinnati.

 It's a very, very tough challenge to play against a new opponent, said Sinner after the match, to AP.

-For Alcaraz, a significantly harder task awaited when he was pitted against Alexander Zverev from Germany, ranked third in the world, shortly after midnight.
-The Spaniard - who has won five Grand Slam titles - also managed to win in straight sets after the German, who has diabetes, took a medical timeout early in the second set and then had trouble getting up to par.
+For Alcaraz, a significantly tougher task on paper awaited when he was pitted against Alexander Zverev from Germany, ranked third in the world, shortly after midnight.
+The Spaniard - who has won five Grand Slam titles - also managed to win in straight sets after the German, who has diabetes, took a medical timeout early in the second set and then had difficulty getting up to par.

-The first of these was the French Open, which Alcaraz won in a sensational way after first having been behind by two sets and then having to save three match points in a row.
+The first of these was the French Open, which Alcaraz won in a sensational way after first being behind by two sets and then being forced to save three match points in a row.

 Got revenge